 - Do not present case material with no explanation of your practice model assessment or theoretically-based intervention strategies.
 This assignment is not simply a case study.
-You may use a case or cases as illustrative material of how to apply the interventions. - Use APA style.
+Use a case to illustrate material of how to apply the interventions. - Use APA style.
 APA style includes the use of headings and subheadings.
-Remember to start with an introduction and end with a conclusion.
-Do not use lengthy citations; rather, paraphrase material to make your point.
+Remember to start with an abstract and introduction and end with a conclusion.
+Do not use lengthy citations, rather, paraphrase material to make your point.
 When you quote directly, you must include pagination and attribution.
-Do not simply link quotes together with some narrative.
-If you are unclear about APA style, please consult the manual or see me.
-Use Times Roman 12 point. [] obj.
-1 - Use a variety of citations.
-Do not rely solely on one or two texts, and not introductory texts such as Hepworth & Larsen, or solely classroom readings.
-Do a search for citations including refereed journal articles []. - Length should be between fifteen and twenty double spaced pages. [] - Please see me if you have any questions at all.
-I would be happy to take a look at a draft of your paper. - Give me a hard copy and turn a copy in to turnitin.com so you and I can see if you cited properly. - If for some reason, you are unable to turn in your paper on time, please contact me.
-Do not turn in your paper late without contacting me; otherwise, your grade will drop.
+If you are unclear about APA style, please consult the manual.
+Use Times Roman 12 point. - Use a variety of citations.
+Do not rely solely on one or two texts, and do not rely on introductory texts such as Hepworth & Larsen or solely on classroom readings.
+Do a thorough search for

+- citations on your presenting problem and treatment choice.
+Also look for research that may relate to your client's race, culture, religion, age, etc. Include journal articles, as this is a research paper. - Length should be between 15-20 double spaced pages with 15-20 references.
+Please use APA style for your paper and for your reference list (alphabetized, proper indentations, etc.) - Please see me if you have any questions at all.
+I would be happy to take a look at a draft of your paper.
+Remember to use the writing center if you feel that may be helpful. - If for some reason you are unable to turn in your paper on time, please contact me.
+Do not turn in your paper late without contacting me, otherwise your grade will drop.
 Together, we will negotiate a solution to the problem.
-If an extension is given and the date of the extent is failed by the student, points will be taken off the paper and your grade will drop.
-Good luck!
+If an extension is given and the date of the extention is failed by the student, points will be taken off the paper and your grade will drop. - Good luck!